Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

-Here we derive the average and the fluctuation of heat input $Q_{\rm isoth}$ in the quasistatic isothermal processes for a working substance with the number of states $I_\lambda(E) = f(\lambda) E^\alpha$.
-Here, $f$ is a function of the external parameter $\lambda$, and $\alpha$ is a real constant, which are fixed for each setup of the system.
-Namely, the form of $f$ and the value of $\alpha$ are determined by, e.g., the shape of the trapping potential.
-For example, $f(d)=\sqrt{8m}\, d$ and $\alpha=1/2$ for a particle (mass $m$) in a 1-dimensional box potential with width $d$, and $f(\omega^{-1})=2\pi \omega^{-1}$ and $\alpha=1$ for a particle in a 1-dimensional harmonic oscillator potential with frequency $\omega$.

-Suppose the initial and the final nodes of the quasistatic isothermal stroke are denoted by points $1$ and $2$, the parameter $\lambda$ at points $1$ and $2$ are denoted by $\lambda_1$ and $\lambda_2$ respectively, the temperature of the working substance is constant at $T$, and the inverse temperature is denoted by $\beta \equiv 1/k_BT$.
-For the working substance considered, the average of the internal energy $E_i$ of the working substance in an equilibrium state at point $i$ in general is given by Eq.~(\ref{eq:ei_suppl}): $\avg{E_i} = k_BT_i\alpha$ with $T_i$ being the temperature at point $i$.
+Suppose the initial and the final nodes of the quasistatic isothermal stroke are denoted by points $1$ and $2$, the parameter $\lambda$ at points $1$ and $2$ are denoted by $\lambda_1$ and $\lambda_2$ respectively, and the temperature of the working substance is constant at $T$.
+For the working substance considered, the average of the internal energy $E_i$ of the working substance in an equilibrium state at point $i$ in general is given by Eq.~(\ref{eq:ei_suppl}): $\avg{E_i} = k_{\rm B}T_i\alpha$.
 Therefore, for quasistatic isothermal strokes, the change in the average of the internal energy through the stroke is zero:

 Thus, from the first law of thermodynamics, the average of the heat input $Q_{\rm isoth}$ is equal to the average of the work output $W_{\rm isoth}$ through the quasistatic isothermal stroke:

 For quasistatic isothermal processes, the work output given by Eqs.~(\ref{eq:w_suppl}) and (\ref{eq:wavr_isoth}) reads